Oswaldo Cruz Foundation: History

 The Fiocruz workforce members number over 7,500.
 Fiocruz includes several fixed facilities in Rio de Janeiro and other locations; however, it contributes to improving health throughout the country, through its support to the Sistema Único de Saúde (Unified Health System, the Brazilian public health system), its proposals on public health policy-making, its research activities, its scientific expeditions, and the reach of its health services and products.

 Fiocruz is one of the founding members of the International Association of National Public Health Institutes, a membership organization of national public health institutes.
 The foundation has a longstanding collaboration with GISAID, analyzing and curating COVID-19 virus data in the Americas, then quickly contributing those genetic sequences to the repository.

+In 2026, Fiocruz's data storage capacity decreased by 97.6%, provided by Microsoft, from 30 petabytes to 730 terabytes, affecting OneDrive, SharePoint, and institutional webmail.
+Between 2012 and 2020, Fiocruz spent more than R$ 28 million on purchases with Microsoft and, in 2025 alone, R$ 11.6 million.
+Federal government invests billions nationwide towards foreign technology, mostly the Big Techs, instead of supporting national science, which puts population in focus for digital sovereignty.